LeAlmond/Programming-1/index.md

 ## Lab 3

-In lab 3 we focused mainly on doing a bit more maths with some variation to mix things up a bit.
+In lab 3 we focused mainly on doing a bit more math's with some variation to mix things up a bit.
 The restrictions whilst doing this lab were as listed below

  * No And
  * No Or